holly-cummins/holly-cummins.github.io/content/posts/2023-04-20--quarkus-extensions-resources/index.md

 I sometimes think we could use a “my second extension” guide, but we haven’t written one yet.
 (Remember, the todo list is infinite.)
 However, there are some great community blogs/instructions that fill in that gap:

 - [A walkthrough of writing an extension to log to Amazon cloud watch](https://quarkus.io/blog/quarkus-aws-cloudwatch_extension/), which is an excellent general tutorial about writing an extension.
 This is the tutorial I followed when writing my first extension.
+- [A thorough walk through of writing an extension, including a dev service](https://dev.to/onepoint/quarkus-greener-better-faster-stronger-55ea).
+This is relatively recent, and it's great.
 - How extensions can help with byte-code rewriting and other similar use cases:
     - [Stripping out methods which have a problematic annotation](https://quarkus.io/blog/solving-problems-with-extensions/)
     - [Resolving an annotation conflict by transforming breaking annotations into happy ones](https://quarkus.io/blog/solving-problems-with-extensions-2/)